BColl91/Assignments/README.md

-This is all of my assignments from when I studpied Python with Distance Learning Centre.
+This is all of my assignments from when I studied Python with Distance Learning Centre.